aromatt/astrocache/README.md

 When your function is called, this fingerprint is combined with the function's arguments to create a cache key.
 The return value of the function call is then written to the cache under this key.

+## How is this useful?
+As an example, imagine you're rapidly iterating on a program or notebook that processes data in several expensive steps, or hits a usage-limited API.

+Memoization could make you more productive, but you'd have to remember to clear the various cache entries as you updated your code.

+This library automates this for you, allowing you to take advantage of memoization without needing to worry about clearing the cache.

 ## Limitation: referenced functions
 There is a caveat related to referencing functions as values.